PMR2/pmr2.buildout/README.rst

 Quick start on using the testing instance
 -----------------------------------------

-Assuming the `Develop` section was collowed, the test server should have successfully been installed and running in the foreground.
+Assuming the `Develop` section was followed, the test server should have successfully been installed and running in the foreground.
 Point your browser to the location (should be http://localhost:8280/).
 Follow the instructions on that page to create the default Plone site (if default